Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

+\textit{Geometry Learning.} Similar as the spherical harmonics, to discover a meaningful organization of both the eigenfunctions and the sample points on the twisted manifold, we apply Algorithm~\ref{alg:questionnaire} to the matrix of discretized eigenvectors of $\Delta_{\mathcal{M}}$.
+Let \( K \) denote the index set of eigenfunctions, and let \( X \) denote the set of sampled spatial points on the $\mathcal{M}$.
+The initial affinity matrix \( W_K \) is computed using cosine similarity.
+Multiscale trees \( \mathcal{T}_X \) and \( \mathcal{T}_K \) are constructed, and the corresponding tree-based affinities \( W_{\mathcal{T}_X}^{\mathrm{corr}} \) and \( W_{\mathcal{T}_K}^{\mathrm{corr}} \) are used to guide hierarchical partitioning.
+Algorithm~\ref{alg:affinity_ordering} recovers an intrinsic reordering that reflects the underlying geometric structure of both domains.

+Figure \ref{fig:Bean_embedding} illustrates the embeddings of the eigenvector space $K$ and the point cloud $X$.
+The left panel displays the embedding of $K$, derived from the first three eigenvectors of the symmetric Laplacian computed from $W^{corr}_{T_X}$ during the final iteration of Algorithm \ref{alg:questionnaire}.
+The right panel shows the spatial embedding of $X$.
+Both embeddings are color-coded by the space-filling curves generated via Algorithm \ref{alg:affinity_ordering}, which smoothly traverse the point cloud.
+These visualizations reveal a latent organization within both the Laplacian eigenvectors and the spatial domain learned directly from the data.

+Figure \ref{fig:Bean_comparison} displays the kernel matrices for $N = 2048$.
+The randomly shuffled version and the reorganized structure produced by the space-filling curve from Algorithm \ref{alg:affinity_ordering} are compared.
+The randomly sampled points and the randomly permuted kernels appear as noisy, irregular distributions.
+The reorganization via the learned space-filling curves successfully recovers the inherent local regularity and block-wise structures in the data.

-Tables~\ref{table:SH_GRID} and~\ref{table:SH} report the results of the factorization and kernel application using both butterfly and eGHWT methods for the structured and randomly sampled cases, respectively.
-In all configurations, our geometry-adaptive method achieves significantly better compression performance than the same factorization applied to the randomly permuted matrix.
-As \( N \) increases, both factorization methods produce compressed representations with lower memory usage than the full kernel matrix.
-The butterfly factorization consistently achieves high-precision approximation while maintaining empirical memory usage and kernel application complexity on the order of \( O(N \log N) \).
-Due to the inherent complexity and oscillatory nature of spherical harmonics, the memory usage of the eGHWT factorization remains close to \( O(N^2) \) under fixed precision.
+\textit{Kernel Factorization.} We apply Algorithm \ref{alg:compression} and evaluate the performance of the \texttt{Butterfly} and \texttt{eGHWT} for the randomly permuted and the reorganized version.
+For \texttt{Butterfly}, skeletonization is initiated at the finest level $\ell$ of the tree $T_X$ such that the maximum number of columns per block satisfies $\max_k |V_k^\ell| \leq 256$, with the precision for each interpolative decomposition fixed at $\varepsilon = 10^{-6}$.
+For the \texttt{eGHWT}, the threshold is set to $\varepsilon = 5 \times 10^{-2}$.
+The resulting factorization performance and kernel application costs are summarized in Table \ref{table:Bean}.
+In all configurations, our proposed data-driven clustering and reorganization achieve significantly smaller memory usage than the same factorization of the randomly permuted matrix.
+As \( N \) increases, \texttt{Butterfly} consistently achieves high-precision approximation while maintaining empirical memory usage and kernel application complexity on the order of \( O(N \log N) \).
+Due to the inherent complexity and oscillatory nature of eigenvectors, the memory usage of the \texttt{eGHWT} factorization remains close to \( O(N^2) \) under fixed precision.